Spring Data will be released to faculty in June.

 A combination: You can also offer both, a certain incentive for individuals, and an added incentive if the course reaches that threshold.

 Ask during Class (and/or insert a slide): Remind your students to evaluate during class.
 You can also add this slide to the end of your lecture.
-Student can easily enter the URL or scan the QR code to fill out the evaluations (the site is very mobile friendly).
+Students can easily enter the URL (the site is very mobile friendly).

 Post a reminder on Blackboard: You can post an announcement on your Blackboard course reminding students to evaluate their courses